Anthony O’Toole works at the intersection of food, culture, tourism and place.

 Start a conversation

-Anthony works with a small number of projects and commissions at a time, focused on considered, collaborative and future-facing work.
+Anthony works on a small number of projects and commissions at a time, focusing on considered, collaborative, and future-facing work.

-If you’re working on something that needs clarity, momentum or a different way of thinking, or would like to explore a writing, media or speaking collaboration, get in touch.
+If you are working on something that needs clarity, momentum or a different way of thinking, or would like to explore a writing, media or speaking collaboration, get in touch.